David5p/The-Ashes-2025-2026/README.md

 - Schedule page performs a simple but effective purpose letting the user know the when and where of every test match.
 - Page displayed using cards for each of the five test venues ensuring information is presented in a clear and concise manner.
-- With the assistance of Bootstrap cards and the Bootstrap grid system, the schedule lay out works well on all devices.
+- With the assistance of Bootstrap cards and the Bootstrap grid system, the schedule layout works well on all devices.

 ## Additional Features

 ### Success Page
-- This page was designed to let the user know their form has successively been submitted and provide the opportunity for them to click back to return to browse the website.
+- This page was designed to let the user know their form has successively been submitted and provides the opportunity for them to click back to return to browse the website.
 - The styling of the page is inline with the rest of the website.

 ### Error 404